-7th April, 1948 was the date when World Health Organization (WHO) was constituted.
-Every year 7th April is celebrated as World Health Day.
+7th April 1948 was the date when World Health Organization (WHO) was constituted.
+Every year 7 April is celebrated as World Health Day.
 It is a specialized agency of United Nations responsible for public health.
 The headquarters of WHO is in Geneva, Switzerland.
-It has six semi – autonomous regional offices and 150 field offices worldwide.
-Mr. Tedros Adhanom is the current director general of WHO.
+It has six semi-autonomous regional offices and 150 field offices worldwide.
+Mr. Tedros Adhanom is the current director-general of the World Health Organization.

 How did WHO came into play?

 It was 1945, during the United Nations conference, a declaration was passed to create an international health organization.
 The declaration to constitute such an organization was signed by all 51 countries of United Nations along with other 10 countries on 22nd July 1946 and officially constituted on 7th April 1948.
-Today, WHO employs 8,500 people worldwide.
+Today, World Health Organization employs 8,500 people worldwide.

 Who Governs the WHO?

 The WHO is governed through two bodies WHA and Executive Board.

 The World Health Assembly (WHA) is the forum through which WHO is governed by its 194 member states.
 The WHA is responsible for approving the WHO work program, budget and electing the Director – General of World Health Organization.

 The first meeting of WHA was held on 24th July 1948 and had secured a budget of US $ 5 million for the year 1949.